kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 [How To Implement](/algorithms/implement/#handle-errors)

 ## Implement
+---

-Hkube communicate with your algorithm via websocket (native websocket or socketio).
+Hkube communicate with your algorithm via WebSocket (native WebSocket or socketio).
 This tutorial explain how to create a websocket client that works with Hkube.
 You can implement the websocket client in any language.
+(PR are welcomed)

 * [Connect](#connect)
 * [Handle Events](#handle-events)